Make Fun Of Life!

 Then I’m sure she sells sea-shore shells.

-by Terry Sullivan: “She Sells Sea-Shells” (1908), lyrics; music by Harry Gifford
+By Terry Sullivan: “She Sells Sea-Shells” (1908), lyrics; music by Harry Gifford

 The zany zoo’s zesty zebra zigzags with zeal.